dropbox/stone/doc/lang_ref.rst

 Every required field (not nullable and no default) must be specified, otherwise an error will be returned. ``null`` can be used to mark that a nullable type is not present.

+An optional multi-line documentation string can be specified after the line declaring the example and before the example fields.

 When you have a set of nested types, each type defines examples for its fields with primitive types.
 For fields with composite types, the value of the example